 This person likes to be involved and close to the action.
 They often suffer from FOMO (fear of missing out).
 They do not have any specialist knowledge about investment and can sometimes be lead astray.
 They are ordinarily not averse to risk but sometimes experience buyers remorse when the assets that they purchase have temporarily poor performance.

 As people near retirement they will often assume this personality profile.
 Eventually (some of us sooner than others) people come to understand that they only have a limited time span to accumulate money that will have to serve them into old-age, long after their salaries have stopped.
 These investors are interested in preserving their assets and are both risk and volatility averse.
-Guardians lack confidence in their ability to forecast the future and will often seek professional advice for their investment needs.
+This investor personality type lack confidence in their ability to forecast the future and will often seek professional advice for their investment needs.

 The Straight Arrow